dmitriy-kip/TestMvpMovies/README.md

 An application for displaying a list of movies and viewing information about them.
-The application consists of two screens:
-List of movies with filter;
-Detailed information about the film.
+The application consists of two screens: list of movies with filter, detailed information about the film.

 Development language:Kotlin
 Minimum Android Version: 5.1